 - Emails are sent on an event-driven basis (vacations, summer sales, or new product lines)

-A challenge with e-mail marketing is when you come across a recipient's full inbox.
-Spam and advertising mails from other competitors make it difficult to be noticed and stand out.
-In order to speak to a customer, the e-mail subject line must stand out.
-Then comes the content.
-Analysis tools allow you to tailor your newsletter exactly to the needs and preferences of your customers.
+A challenge with email marketing is getting the recipient to open your email.
+Spam and advertising emails from competitors can make it hard to be noticed and stand out.
+In order to speak to a customer, the e-mail subject line must stand out, but the content is just as important.
+Analysis tools allow you to tailor your newsletter exactly to the needs and preferences of your audience.
 As always, the actual content is the most important.
 An exciting introduction and interesting visual content will encourage you to read on.

 You can also place interactive offers for customers in the relevant content.
 This includes information about discount promotions, current topics, and high-quality content that you provide on your website.